Teeko19/sefem/src/_events/2023/cena-cantata-vino-in-cascina-pop-ma-di-classe.md

 ---
 layout: event
-title: Cena Cantata "Vino in Cascina" - Pop ma di Classe
+title: Cena Cantata "Vino in Cascina" - Limementali
 starts_at: 2023-11-17T20:00:00
 ends_at: ""
 all_day: false